"I spend more time in my inbox than with my family. If it weren't for email, I would be a much happier person."

 You will benefit greatly from this program.
 When you complete it, you will be able to:

 Day 1 of Revive Your Inbox focuses on reducing the amount of interruption and distraction that email causes.
 Let's take the first step now.

 Take a look at your inbox.
 How many of your emails deserve immediate attention?
 Compare this number to the number of times that you've checked your email today.

 Unless your job demands replies within minutes, checking your email frequently is harming your productivity.
 According to a case study by Loughborough University, it takes an average of 64 seconds to fully recover from being interrupted by an email.

 Instead of reading your email as it arrives, we'll ask you to start checking your inbox at set times each day, preferably for fixed amounts of time.
 If your work requires you to be at a computer, you'll need to disable notifications to break the cycle of constantly checking.
 The fewer times you are notified about email, the better you'll be able to focus on what you're working on.

+Of course, you can also disable notifications manually.
 Here are the steps to turn off both desktop and mobile notifications for some popular mail systems and devices.

 iPhone Mail.app users:

 |It takes 64 seconds to regain your concentration after being interrupted by an email.||Tweet|